julienherrero/awesome-list/README.md

 - [skrapeit/skrape.it](https://github.com/skrapeit/skrape.it) - A Kotlin-based testing/scraping/parsing library providing the ability to analyze and extract data from HTML (server & client-side rendered).
 It places particular emphasis on ease of use and a high level of readability by providing an intuitive DSL.
 It aims to be a testing lib, but can also be used to scrape websites in a convenient fashion.
 - [skydoves/AndroidBottomBar](https://github.com/skydoves/AndroidBottomBar) -  🍫 A lightweight bottom navigation view, fully customizable with an indicator and animations.
 - [skydoves/AndroidVeil](https://github.com/skydoves/AndroidVeil) -  :performing_arts: An easy and flexible way to implement loading skeletons and shimmering effects on layouts for Android.
-- [skydoves/Balloon](https://github.com/skydoves/Balloon) - :balloon: Modernized and sophisticated tooltips, fully customizable with an arrow and animations for Android.
+- [skydoves/Balloon](https://github.com/skydoves/Balloon) - :balloon: Modernized and sophisticated tooltips, fully customizable with an arrow and animations for Android and Jetpack Compose.
 - [skydoves/Chamber](https://github.com/skydoves/Chamber) - ⚖️ A lightweight Android lifecycle-aware and thread-safe pipeline for communicating between components with custom scopes.
 - [skydoves/DoubleLift](https://github.com/skydoves/DoubleLift) - 🦋 Expands and collapses a layout horizontally and vertically sequentially.
 - [skydoves/ElasticViews](https://github.com/skydoves/ElasticViews) - :sparkles: An easy way to implement an elastic touch effect for Android.